MohamedLEGH/secp256k1/README.md

 secp256k1
 =========
-Utilities for the secp256k1 curve, as used in Bitcoin
+Utilities for the secp256k1 curve, as used in Bitcoin.
+Inspired by https://onyb.gitbook.io/secp256k1-python/.

-A package to encode and decode bech32 encoding, according to the bitcoin documentation https://en.bitcoin.it/wiki/Bech32.

 # Installation
 ```bash